 LEAP Takes Giant Stride with Inaugural LEAP East Confirmed for Hong Kong in July 2026

-RIYADH, RIYADH, SAUDI ARABIA, February 13, 2025 /EINPresswire.com/ -- LEAP, the award-winning and transformational tech event that has elevated Saudi Arabia’s global tech hub ambitions, is expanding further into Asia with the launch of LEAP East, an all-new show set to take place at Hong Kong Convention and Exhibition Centre from 9-11 July 2026.
+EINPresswire.com/ -- LEAP, the award-winning and transformational tech event that has elevated Saudi Arabia’s global tech hub ambitions, is expanding further into Asia with the launch of LEAP East, an all-new show set to take place at Hong Kong Convention and Exhibition Centre from 8-10 July 2026.

 Organised by Tahaluf, the debut event will welcome attendees in the heart of global tech markets to one of the world’s most dynamic and culturally diverse cities - Hong Kong.